Tendons * Ligaments * Bursa

 Why do I get pain from my tendon or ligament or bursa?

 Throughout our life, we constantly move and as a result, our ligaments and tendons are working hard to stabilize the joint and allow the motion of that body part we move.
 An example would be the shoulder joint.
 The ligaments around the shoulder joint will provide the stability to the joint but your rotator cuff muscles, and tendon allow you to be able to move your arm in different directions.
 We do have a bursa between the rotator cuff and the bone which softens the contact between the two structures and is prone to inflammation when you have tendon injuries or with repetitive use of the shoulder.
-As you may realize, the more you use your arm, the more you are using your bones, joints, tendons, ligaments, and bursa and as a result, it is possible to experience wear and tear, injuries, and as a result, pain.
+As you may realize, the more you use your arm, the more you are using your bones, joints, tendons, ligaments, and bursa and as a result, it is possible to experience wear and tear, and injuries.
+Not every tendon problem is painful.
 In fact, most patients over 65 have a degree of rotator cuff disease but they may not be aware of it.

 This may happen in major joints such as the shoulder, knee, and hip.
 It is often affiliated with tendinitis or tendinosis and is rare to be seen in isolation.
 The most common complaint is localized pain in the region of the bursa.
 It is easily diagnosed with a physical exam and ultrasonography, and rarely testing such as MRI is indicated.
 Treatment is similar to tendinitis, starting with physical therapy and NSAIDs and if there is a persistent symptom, localized injection of steroids with ultrasound can result in resolution of symptoms.
 In rare cases of calcification, or persistent bursitis despite treatment, ultrasound-guided bursectomy or open bursectomy can be done to improve pain.

-Whether you have an Tendonitis (inflammatory), Tendinosis (Chrinic inflamatory), partial tendon tear or bursitis, you may benefit from procedural treatment to help your pain without need for surgery.
+Whether you have Tendonitis (inflammatory), Tendinosis (Chronic inflammatory), partial tendon tear, or bursitis, you may benefit from procedural treatment to help your pain without the need for surgery.
 This may include :

 Ultrasound-guided, steroid injection

-Our experts can help you with appropriate procedural treatment in hopes of preventing aggressive surgical treatment.
+Our experts can help you with appropriate procedural treatment in hopes of preventing open surgery

 1. Rotator cuff tendinitis/tendinosis/calcific tendinitis